benclark158/Landmarker/README.md

 The app will recognise any (dependant on training) building on a UoN campus (UK based).
 This will be used to help new and international students as well as visitors and open day guests to find their way around university, even if they cannot see the signs, or are approaching the building from an unknown angle.

+## Reporting Issues

+If you are having issues with the application, then please add them to the issues page at the top of this page.
+Alternately, clicking the button in the top left of the camera screen will open a new image for you.

 ## Structure

 This repo is made up of an assortment of sub-directories where specific parts can be found;